 Decorative appearance with polish | H62 |

-Whether you are producing custom fittings, sensor terminals or medical connectors, we help refine the tooling, machining parameters like:
+Whether you are producing custom fittings, sensor terminals, or medical connectors, LJZ CNC will help you refine the tooling, machining parameters, like:

 Feed rate and spindle speed